+KRS 160.445

+KRS 156.070

+3KRS 161.185

-1KRS 160.445 2KRS 156.070 3KRS 161.185 4702 KAR 7:065 5KRS 158.162 RELATED POLICIES:
+4702 KAR 7:065

+5KRS 158.162

+RELATED POLICIES:

+03.1161

+03.2141

+Formatted: ksba normal

+Formatted: policytext

+Formatted: Normal, Justified, Indent: Left: 0.3"

-03.1161 03.2141 LEGAL: SB 145 AMENDS KRS 156.070 REMOVING THE STATUTORY ELIGIBILITY RESTRICTION FOR NONRESIDENT STUDENT PARTICIPATION IN INTERSCHOLASTIC ATHLETICS.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.313 Eligibility (Athletics) Determination of athletic eligibility shall be made in compliance with applicable administrative regulations and Kentucky High School Athletic Association (KHSAA) requirements.
+LEGAL: SB 145 AMENDS KRS 156.070 REMOVING THE STATUTORY ELIGIBILITY RESTRICTION FOR NONRESIDENT STUDENT PARTICIPATION IN INTERSCHOLASTIC ATHLETICS.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+STUDENTS 09.313

+Eligibility (Athletics)

+Determination of athletic eligibility shall be made in compliance with applicable administrative regulations and Kentucky High School Athletic Association (KHSAA) requirements.
 Any student who transfers enrollment from a district of residence to a nonresident district shall be ineligible to participate in interscholastic athletics for one (1) calendar year from the date of transfer.

-2 District standards for playing up from middle school (grades seven and eight [7 & 8]) to high school in sports other than football and soccer may include, but are not limited to, considerations related to safety, physical readiness, use of school space after the school day, transportation, funding, the student's disciplinary status and record, any substance testing restrictions, equitable opportunities for participation, and harmonizing any conflicting school-based decision making ("SBDM") requirements.
-SBDM Council policies apply to the selection of sports activities, and student participation based on academic qualifications and attendance requirements, program evaluation, and supervision.1 To be eligible to try out and participate at the high school level, middle school students must meet all applicable KHSAA, District, and SBDM requirements.
+District standards for playing up from middle school (grades seven and eight [7 & 8]) to high school in sports other than football and soccer may include, but are not limited to, considerations related to safety, physical readiness, use of school space after the school day, transportation, funding, the student's disciplinary status and record, any substance testing restrictions, equitable opportunities for participation, and harmonizing any conflicting school-based decision making ("SBDM") requirements.
+SBDM Council policies apply to the selection of sports activities, and student participation based on academic qualifications and attendance requirements, program evaluation, and supervision.1

+To be eligible to try out and participate at the high school level, middle school students must meet all applicable KHSAA, District, and SBDM requirements.
 The Superintendent/Designee in cooperation with principals, SBDM councils, coaches, and athletic directors, as deemed appropriate, may develop guidelines for Board approval addressing playing up standards.

-CRITERIA FOR ELIGIBILITY Any student who is suspended from school is ineligible to participate in any school or District athletic event while they are suspended.
-Any student who is absent from school on a day when an athletic event is scheduled is ineligible to participate that day (unless they have prior approval of the Principal).
-CHARTER SCHOOL STUDENTS A student enrolled in a public charter school that offers any interscholastic athletic activity shall be ineligible to participate in interscholastic activities at any other school.
-Subject to applicable law, regulations, and bylaws (e.g. KHSAA, Title IX) and the terms of the charter contract, students who are enrolled in a charter school that does not offer any interscholastic athletic activities shall be eligible to participate in such activities at the District school of that student's residence.
+CHARTER SCHOOL STUDENTS

+A student enrolled in a public charter school that offers any interscholastic athletic activity shall be ineligible to participate in interscholastic activities at any other school.
+Subject to applicable law, regulations and bylaws (e.g. KHSAA, Title IX) and the terms of the charter contract, students who are enrolled in a charter school that does not offer any interscholastic athletic activities shall be eligible to participate in such activities at the District school of that student's residence.

 REFERENCES:

-1KRS 160.345 2KRS 156.070 KRS 160.1592 702 KAR 7:065; OAG 15-022 Kentucky High School Athletic Association (KHSAA) STUDENTS 09.313 (CONTINUED)
+KRS 160.345 KRS 156.070 KRS 160.1592 702 KAR 7:065; OAG 15-022 Kentucky High School Athletic Association (KHSAA) RELATED POLICIES:

-Athletic Eligibility/Substance Abuse Policy

-RELATED POLICIES: